 Here is for you an overview of the best Morocco beaches so you know what you can expect.
 I will make two lists.
 The first list will be about touristic beaches where you can sunbathe, surf or swim.
 The other list will be about wild Moroccan beaches, i.e the spots you can visit to admire the beauty of Moroccan nature.
 This second list will mostly have beaches with a more difficult accessibility, with a high chance of getting lost.
 So make sure you visit with a local guide.

-Best Beaches in Morocco You Should Visit
+The Best Beaches in Morocco To Visit

 Okay?
 Grab your pen or make sure you tag this article and let’s get started!

 Best Morocco Beaches to sunbathe, surf and swim

 Sidi Ifni is a Moroccan city located in south Morocco on the shores of the Atlantic.
 The city is most known for its captivating and peaceful beaches perfect for long walks and romantic sunsets.
 At Legzira Beach, you will find a gigantic thousand-year-old rock archway formed from years of erosion.
 A true manifestation of nature power!

 Imsouane Beach, in Taghazout

 Only 1.5 hours drive from Agadir, Imsouane beach is completely hidden by the mountains, making it look like a secret place.
 But the truth is, this spot is very famous among surfers who come from around the world to enjoy its spectacular waves.
 There are two main spots for surfing in Imsouane beach: La Bay, a point-break surf spot and La Cathedrale, a beach-break surf spot.